Flush toilet: Flush tanks

 Older installations, known as "high suite combinations", used a high-level cistern (tank), fitted above head height, activated by a pull chain connected to a flush lever on the cistern.
 When more modern close-coupled cistern and bowl combinations were first introduced, these were first referred to as "low suite combinations".
 Modern versions have a neater-looking low-level cistern with a lever that the user can reach directly, or a close-coupled cistern that is even lower down and fixed directly to the bowl.
-In recent decades the close coupled tank/bowl combination has become the most popular residential system, as it has been found by ceramic engineers that improved waterway design is a more effective way to enhance the bowl's flushing action than high tank mounting.
+In recent decades the close coupled tank–bowl combination has become the most popular residential system, as it has been found by ceramic engineers that improved waterway design is a more effective way to enhance the bowl's flushing action than high tank mounting.

 Tank fill valve

 Tank fill valves are found in all tank-style toilets.
 The valves are of two main designs: the side-float design and the concentric-float design.
 The side-float design has existed for over a hundred years.
 The concentric design has only existed since 1957 but is gradually becoming more popular than the side-float design.

 The side-float design uses a float on the end of a lever to control the fill valve.
 The float is usually shaped like a ball, so the mechanism is often called a ball-valve or a ballcock (cock in this context is an alternative term for valve; see, for example, stopcock).
-The float was originally made from copper sheet, but it is now usually plastic.
+Historically floats were made from copper sheet, but are now usually plastic.
 The float is located to one side of the main valve tower or inlet at the end of a rod or arm.
 As the float rises, so does the float-arm.
-The arm connects to the fill valve that blocks the water flow into the toilet tank and shuts off the water when the float reaches a set height.
-This maintains a constant level in the tank.
+The arm connects to the fill valve that shuts off the inflow of water when the float reaches a level at which the volume of water in the tank is sufficient to provide another flush.

 The newer concentric-float fill valve consists of a tower which is encircled by a plastic float assembly.
 Operation is otherwise the same as a side-float fill valve, even though the float position is somewhat different.
 By virtue of its more compact layout, interference between the float and other obstacles (tank insulation, flush valve, and so on) is greatly reduced, thus increasing reliability.
 The concentric-float fill valve is also designed to signal to users automatically when there is a leak in the tank, by making much more noise when a leak is present than the older style side-float fill valve, which tends to be nearly silent when a slow leak is present.

 Newer fill valves have a delayed action that will not start filling the tank/cistern until the flapper/drop valve has closed which saves some water.